 Why did you choose to study your programme?

-itopia also has a strong foothold in data modelling, and data engineering for financial institutions.
-We are interested in designing, acquiring, managing and provisioning data to maximise value when used in AI-assisted applications.
+Itopia also has a strong foothold in data modelling, and data engineering for financial institutions.
+We are interested in designing, acquiring, managing, and provisioning data to maximise value when used in AI-assisted applications.

 Why did you decide to study online with the University of Liverpool?